Child Pocket Money - How to Teach your Child Money Management

-When you plan to buy grocery, Use cash spending and let children deal with payment and change collection.
+When you plan to buy groceries, Use cash spending and let children deal with payment and change collection.

-Let your children manage the change for their piggy bank savings and let them deposit money in their bank account at regular monthly or quarterly intervals.
+Let your children manage the change in their piggy bank, savings and let them deposit money in their bank account at regular monthly or quarterly intervals.

 Encourage them to witness that you lost a few pounds/coins in coin pushing machines as ultimately you do lose at such machines.

 Let children understand what money is used for

 As your child becomes more familiar with money, they will start to understand how it is used on day to day basis.

 This includes the many different ways people can pay for things.